ozzywithab/ID_S10194236_OzzyTham_PlayGamesSite/README.md

 * Dice game is implemented fully, need to find dice icons (5th commit)

+* Fully done CSS for index page, colours of certain elemnets need to be changed, buttons at bottom needs pictures, added at later time (Whatever # commit this is)

 #### Features to implement

-* ALL PAGES NEED HTML AND CSS TO BE DONE
+* ALL PAGES NEED HTML AND CSS TO BE DONE (index.html done!)

 * Leaderboards